Fodor's Expert Review Palazzo Senatorio

-During the Middle Ages this city hall looked like the medieval town halls you can see in Tuscan hill towns, part fortress and part assembly hall.
+During the Middle Ages, this city hall looked like those you might see in Tuscan hill towns: part fortress and part assembly hall.
 The building was entirely rebuilt in the 1500s as part of Michelangelo's revamping of the Campidoglio for Pope Paul III; the master's design was adapted by later architects, who wisely left the front staircase as the focus of the facade.
 The ancient statue of Minerva at the center was renamed the Goddess Rome, and the river gods (the River Tigris remodeled to symbolize the Tiber, to the right, and the Nile, to the left) were hauled over from the Terme di Costantino on the Quirinal Hill.
-Today, it is the regional seat of Rome's Comune administration and is not open to the public.
+Today, it is Rome's City Hall and is not open to the public.